-Full TitlePhase 1 Study to Evaluate Safety, Tolerability, Pharmacokinetics and Pharmacodynamics of AMG 596 in Subjects With Glioblastoma Expressing Mutant Epidermal Growth Factor Receptor Variant III (EGFRvIII)
+Full TitlePhase I/Ib Study to Evaluate Safety, Tolerability, Pharmacokinetics and Pharmacodynamics of AMG 596 as Monotherapy and in Combination with AMG 404 in Subjects with Glioblastoma or Malignant Glioma Expressing Mutant Epidermal Growth Factor Receptor Variant III (EGFRvIII)

 The purpose of this study is to assess the safety of the investigational drug AMG 596 in patients with persistent glioblastoma that contains a genetic mutation called EGFRvIII.
 AMG 596 is a bispecific antibody, which means it can attach to two different proteins: one on the surface of cancer cells and the other on the surface of immune cells.